310mc/https-310mc.github.io-tl/source/_posts/tropical/epilogue.md

 {% endbubble %}

 {% bubble Midori worried0 %}
-You don’t get it at all… These illustrations of “Tropical Island Troppeys” were their first official designs, y’know?
+You don’t get it at all… These illustrations of ‘Tropical Troppeys’ were their first official designs, y’know?
 {% endbubble %}

 {% bubble Midori fist %}